kubernetes-sigs/cloud-provider-equinix-metal/README.md

 Instead, Packet uses BGP and [metallb](https://metallb.universe.tf) to provide the _equivalence_ of load balancing, without requiring an additional managed service (or hop).

-**Note:** The below load balancer behaviour is currently disabled.
-It will be enabled in a future release.

 By default, the load balancer is deployed.
 You can disable the load balancer when deploying the CCM, which will prevent the load balancer from running.
 To do so, you use one of these two options: